 Tidying Up with Marie Kondo on Netflix

-In this video, I’m reviewing Tidying Up with Marie Kondo on Netflix.
-I’m sharing with you 5 key takeaways from the show, whether it is a good replacement for reading her books, and a cheaper alternative to her $89 storage boxes.
+Today I’m reviewing Tidying Up with Marie Kondo on Netflix.
+I’m sharing with you 5 key takeaways from the show, whether watching the show is a good replacement for reading her books, and creating an inexpensive DIY organizing box.

 If you loved “The Life-Changing Magic of Tidying up” and “Spark Joy” by Marie Kondo, you will probably be a fan of the show.
 If you are learning about the Konmari Method™ (the combination of Kondo and Marie) for the first time, the show is a good primer but I recommend reading the books for a more complete immersion into this decluttering phenomenon.

 Here are the 5 Key Takeaways from the Netflix Series Tidying Up with Marie Kondo.

 - Tidying is a Mindful Practice

 Getting rid of stuff and putting your things away in an organized manner is a spiritual practice.
 Marie greets every home with a mini sitting meditation to connect with the space before beginning the process.
 When you decide to let go of something, take a moment to say thank you for the role it had in your life and gently send it on its journey.
 When you feel overwhelmed, take a deep breath.
 Do not judge yourself or others during the tidying process.

 - English (Publication Language)

 - 385 Pages - 02/11/2020 (Publication Date) - Ten Speed Press (Publisher)

 Unlike other reality makeover shows, tidying is not something that is done to you.
 A crew of people do not descend on your home and organize your things while you are out for the night.
 Marie’s visits seem brief and lightly instructional.
 She then leaves the clear out to the show’s participants.
 The process is long, people work hard, and there are a lot of tears.